lbryio/lbry.com/content/news/18-its-time-to-liberate-anne-franks-diary.md

 As Rick Falkvinge argues, these archaic copyright laws simply [don’t work in the Internet age](https://torrentfreak.com/anne-frank-scandal-an-underreported-copyright-monopoly-abuse-151115/):

 > “The Internet is the single most important piece of infrastructure we have, and policymakers are letting an old printing monopoly decide how it can and cannot be used – which should be cause for revolts and uprisings.
-Instead, oldmedia are collectively treating it with a yawn, while tech writers who understand the issue are calling a spade a spade.”
+Instead, old media are collectively treating it with a yawn, while tech writers who understand the issue are calling a spade a spade.”

 The real question is why should the distribution of Anne Frank’s diary be limited to one or two players in a monopoly system?
 If information were set free, you could access the diary in formats and with commentary limited only by our collective creativity.